For any queries relating to the Defence Deanery, please contact Lisa.Holyoak100@mod.gov.uk who will be able to assist.

 The key dates are as follows:

-Booking window: 9th November – 23rd November 2020 (applicants are advised to book as early)
+Booking window: 9th November – 23rd November 2020 (applicants are advised to book as early as possible)

 Window 1 – 7th December 2020 to 19th December 2020